The Presbyterian Women are active in the life of the church by providing mission services both within the congregation and in the community.

 - Coordinate the Christmas Party for Jesus’ Friends Class

 Thank Offering (November): This November offering was begun by Elizabeth Clokey of Springfield, Ohio in 1888 as a way of recognizing God’s gifts to us and continues to be an important part of Presbyterian Women’s giving.
 Over the years the PW Thank Offering has made possible hundreds of projects, addressing issues such as agricultural development, child care, community organization, criminal justice, elder care, employment training, homelessness, literacy, violence and women’s concerns.
 At least 40 percent of this offering supports health ministries throughout the world.
-The remaining 60 percent funds new creative ideas for mission.Of particular interest to women at First Presbyterian Church, Knoxville, are these grants: the New Opportunity School for Women at Maryville College and the Department of Community Development of the Presbyterian Community of Congo (CPC) with which mission co-worker Ruth Brown works.
+The remaining 60 percent funds new creative ideas for mission.Of particular interest to women at First Presbyterian Church, Knoxville, are these grants: the New Opportunity School for Women at Maryville College, the Department of Community Development of the Presbyterian Community of Congo (CPC), and the Well Project for the IMCK’s PAX Polyclinic in Kananga, DR Congo.

 Birthday Offering (May): The birthday of Presbyterian Women has been celebrated since 1922, and each May the occasion is an exciting one.
 The challenge began with Hallie Paxton Winsborough’s request for “one penny for each year of your life.”
 The offerings have enabled a long succession of new and often innovative mission projects to be accomplished both overseas and in the United States.